friction2d/friction2d.github.io/documentation/export.md

 * Audio IFF
 * and many more thanks to integrated [FFMEG](https://www.ffmpeg.org/)

-Note that **GIF** is not included in the list as the following workflow is way better than integrating it into Friction: export as MP4 and then use [GIFTuna](https://giftuna.io/) to export it to GIF.
+Note that **GIF** is not included in the list as other applictions does a much better job.

+* Export as MP4 and then use [GIFTuna](https://giftuna.io/) to convert it to GIF
+* Export as PNG image sequence and then use [Gifski](https://github.com/sindresorhus/Gifski) to convert it to a GIF.

 ### Render dialog